Contact informationFarm Address:

 Educational Opportunities: Part of our mission is providing education in sustainable agriculture and living.
 If you're interested in particular parts of farming (business planning, crop planning, technical info on crop production, hoophouses, greenhouse work, tractor repair, etc.), let us know during the interview and we'll do all we can to share what we know and give you opportunities to practice.
 During your stay on the farm, we'd also love to share our favorite books, podcasts, Tend software, and online learning resources.

 Skills Desired: Agricultural experience is not required, but skills in greenhouse work, transplanting, pruning, trellising, and marketing would be a bonus for us!
 We're seeking a great candidate who: -can stay through the whole season -loves sunshine, rain, hard work, sweat, and learning new things -asks questions when uncertain how to do something -is motivated to get things done and learn as much as possible -feels confident driving a minivan or SUV on the freeway and in the city -enjoys living and working with a small group and feels comfortable communicating needs & boundaries -enjoys being around and working with children

 Meals: Interns prepare their own meals.
-You are welcome to harvest & eat all available seasonal foods from the farm.
-It's one of the best parts of the farming life!
+You are welcome to harvest and eat all available seasonal foods from the farm.
 We have a weekly farm picnic potluck dinner on Sunday evenings for all of our CSA members that we would love for you to join.

-Stipend: $200/week, plus on-farm shared housing with two interns in a recently remodeled 700 sq ft apartment, & access to produce and flowers from the farm
+Stipend: $200/week stipend to help cover living expenses, plus on-farm shared housing for two interns in a recently remodeled 700 sq ft apartment and access to produce and flowers from the farm